3 Squadron RAAF STORIES

 Judging by the merry faces of the boys, a good time was being had by all.

 Identified personnel are (left), Barry Finch and Eric Power.
-Right front: Max Thomas and John Taylor.
+Right front: Max Thomas and Johnny Taylor.

 Although German flak still posed a potent danger to the Mustang dive-bombers, 3 Squadron had not been engaged by Axis fighters for several months.
 Indeed, the skies were often filled with Allied aircraft going methodically about their work; creating a “traffic desert” behind the German frontline in Italy.